thoughtbot/fishery/README.md

 [![CircleCI](https://circleci.com/gh/thoughtbot/fishery.svg?style=svg)](https://circleci.com/gh/thoughtbot/fishery)

-Fishery is a library for setting up JavaScript objects for use in tests, Storybook, and anywhere else you need to set up data.
+Fishery is a library for setting up JavaScript objects for use in tests and anywhere else you need to set up data.
 It is loosely modeled after the Ruby gem, [factory_bot][factory_bot].

 Fishery is built with TypeScript in mind.
 Factories accept typed parameters and return typed objects, so you can be confident that the data used in your tests